Little Leaders: Bold Women in Black History Literature Guide

 Ask: What traits of a leader do you have already?
 What trait of a leader would you like to develop?
 What does a leader like this do to make the world better?
 Can you do any of those things?

 Show: Look at the “More Little Leaders” section and discuss.

-Connect: History is made up of stories told by the people who were there or read about the people and events.
+Connect: History is made up of stories told by the people who were there or those who came after and researched the people and events.
 When you write in your journal about the events of your day and the world around you, you are telling the story of that day.
-Look around at kind and generous acts you see people do; write about it to document the good in the world.
+Look around at the kind and generous acts you see people doing; write about it to document the good in the world.